mvaragnat/botkit-messenger-express-demo/README.md

 # Botkit demo for Messenger, using Express and Mongo

-This app is a demo of using [Botkit](https://github.com/howdyai/botkit) to create a Facebook Messenger bot, using the MongoDB [adapter](https://github.com/howdyai/botkit-storage-mongo) for storage and [Express](http://expressjs.com) to server webpages.
+This app is a demo of using [Botkit](https://github.com/howdyai/botkit) to create a Facebook Messenger bot, using the MongoDB [adapter](https://github.com/howdyai/botkit-storage-mongo) for storage and [Express](http://expressjs.com) to serve webpages.

 The same demo for Slack bots can be found [here](https://github.com/mvaragnat/botkit-express-demo)